AndyIbanez/andyibanez-com/content/posts/playing-custom-haptics-on-ios.md

   })
 ```

 There's some additional properties you can set.
-If the Haptic Engine gets stopped for any reason.
+If the Haptic Engine gets stopped for any reason, you an get a callback.
 When there's an error with the haptic server, you can also get notified when it has been reset.

-Bellow are the two relevant properties:
+Below are the two relevant properties:

 ```swift
 engine?.stoppedHandler = { reason in